 Getting into a car accident can be a devastating experience, even when the accident is considered minor.
-You will not only have to worry about repairs that will need to be made to your vehicle, as well as the claims process, but also will need to be concerned for any injuries you may have received from the accident.
+You will not only have to worry about vehicle towing, repairs that will need to be made to your vehicle, as well as the claims process, but you also will need to be concerned for any injuries you may have received from the accident.
 This includes considering injuries that may show up even after the accident occurred.

 Most Common Car Accident Injuries

 There are numerous types of injuries that you can sustain from a car accident, Such factors as the design of the car, available safety systems, where the impact occurs, speed, and many other factors all come into can play in the type of injury you sustain as well as the severity that the injury is considered.
 Some of the most common injuries that victims of car accidents experience, either directly after the crash or in the following months include:

 Soft tissue injuries occur when the muscles, tendons, or ligaments in the body suffer damage.
 While these types of injuries are often related to sports and exercise, soft tissues injuries can also occur from impacts such as vehicle accidents.
 These types of injuries include sprains, strains, and pulls and often result in pain, swelling, and mobility issues.
 Soft tissue injuries are not always apparent immediately and might not be noticed until a few days or weeks after the injury.

 These types of injuries are common in even minor car accidents and can result in broken skin, bruises, bumps, and even underlying damage, Cuts and lacerations become more severe when they are by delicate structures in the body or are caused by the protruding of a broken bone or coming into contact with a piece of the car.
 Even if it seems like you have only suffered a few bumps, bruises, or scrapes, it is important to make sure that everything is ok and that your wounds are properly treated to prevent infection.